Care Provider, Member Appeals and Grievance Complaints

 We maintain a system of logging, tracking and analyzing issues received from members and care providers.
 We use the information to measure and improve member and care provider satisfaction.

 This system helps us fulfill the requirements and expectations of our members and our network care providers.
 In addition, it supports compliance with CMS, the NCQA, The Joint Commission, and other accrediting and/or regulatory requirements.

-We track and trend complaints by care provider and use the information during their recredentialing.
+We track and trend care provider complaints and use the information during their recredentialing.
 We conduct an annual analysis of the complaint data to look for opportunities for improvement.
 Care provider and member complaints are important to the recredentialing process because they help us attract and retain care providers, employer groups and members.

 Member Grievance and Appeals

 - Immediately, within one hour of receipt, forward all member grievances and appeals (complaints, appeal, quality of care/service concern, whether oral or written) to us for processing to:

 Mail Stop CA 124-0157 Cypress, CA 90630

 - Respond to our requests for information about the member’s appeal or grievance within the designated timeframe.
 For expedited appeals, submit the requested information within two hours.
 For standard appeals, submit within 24 hours (no exceptions or delays due to weekend or holidays).
 Timeframes apply to every calendar day of the year.